ropod7/algorithms/README.md

 # Algorithms module
-At this moment available following types of algorithms using in count number of split inversions:
+At this moment available following types of algorithms:
 - Merge Sort
+- Quick Sort
 - Recursive Tree
 - [ To be continued ]